sr-lab/sr-lab.github.io.old/password-quality.md

 # Password Quality
 A number of utilities we use for research into password quality/strength are listed below.

+## Pwned Passwords API Wrapper
+A library that can be used to query [Troy Hunt's](https://troyhunt.com/) [Pwned Passwords API](https://haveibeenpwned.com/API/v2) or a local copy of its database.
+The database file is >30GB in size so a library/utility like this is necessary in many cases to meaningfully interact with it, (opening it in most text editors will just cause an error or crash the program).
+[Check it out on GitHub...](https://github.com/sr-lab/pwned-api-wrapper).

 ## Ampasamp
 Ampasamp (**a** **m**inimal **pa**ssword **samp**ler) is a software utility designed to sample passwords from large breached password datasets that comply with a set of password policies.
 [Check it out on GitHub...](https://github.com/sr-lab/ampasamp)